Optimal bounds for semi-honest quantum oblivious transfer: Protocols arbitrarily close to the tradeoff curve

 \item Alice has a two-outcome measurement (depending on $a$) to learn $x_a$ with certainty.

 \end{enumerate}

 \end{protocol}

-Those authors observed that Bob's maximum cheating probability for Protocol \ref{BobProtocol} is $3/4$ and that Bob can achieve this cheating probability without ever causing Alice to abort.
+Those authors observed that Bob's maximum cheating probability for Protocol \ref{BobProtocol} is $3/4$ and that Bob can achieve this cheating probability without Alice knowing he cheated.
 However, their protocol was designed for a different definition of security against cheating-Alice: they showed that cheating-Alice can guess both of Bob's bits with probability $3/4$, but there is no guarantee that she learns one of the bits with certainty.

 We now argue that the additional requirement that Alice learns one bit with certainty implies that Alice's maximum cheating probability for Protocol \ref{BobProtocol} drops to $1/2$, so that Alice cannot cheat at all in this protocol under our present security definition.
 Indeed, this claim is a special case of the following result.